asterics/FLipPad/Documentation/UserManual/FLipPadUserManual.md

 *Figure 25: Color codes of the LEDs*

 **Load Slot by Name**
 This action activates the configuration slot with the given name (if it exists).
 The name can be specified in the text field.
-This action is only relevant if you have stored multiple FlipPad configuration slots.
+This action is only relevant if you have stored multiple FLipPad configuration slots.
 The LEDs indicate the slot number as described above.

-**Calibrate middle position**!!Seite gibts noch nicht This action starts the calibration sequence for the middle position of the stick.
-Please refer to the description [“*Calibration of the stick’s middle position*”](https://github.com/asterics/FlipPad/blob/master/Documentation/UserManual/Markdown/FlipPadUserManual.md#calibration-of-the-sticks-middle-position).

 #### Action category: Infrared

-**Play / Hold / Stop Infrared Command**!!Seite gibts noch nicht This action replays the infrared (IR-)code with the given command name.
+**Play / Hold / Stop Infrared Command**
+This action replays the infrared (IR-)code with the given command name.
 The existing (recorded) IR-commands can be selected from the drop-down menu.
 The *play* action sends the recorded code once, whereas the *hold* action repeats the code until the user activity ends.
-For more information about infrared codes please refer to section [“*Infrared Code Recording and Replay*”](https://github.com/asterics/FlipPad/blob/master/Documentation/UserManual/Markdown/FlipPadUserManual.md#infrared-code-recording-and-replay).
+For more information about infrared codes please refer to section [“*Infrared Code Recording and Replay*”](https://github.com/asterics/FLipPad/blob/master/Documentation/UserManual/Markdown/FLipPadUserManual.md#infrared-code-recording-and-replay).

 #### Action category: Macro

-**Execute Command Macro**!!Seite gibts noch nicht
+**Execute Command Macro**
 This action allows running a so-called command macro which consists of several individual actions.
 Thus, a desired sequence of actions can be performed which consists for example of a number of mouse moves, mouse clicks, text inputs or key presses.
 This action is powerful, but also a bit more complicated because the individual actions must be specified in form of so-called AT-commands which are separated by semicolons.
 For example: the following command macro will move the mouse cursor 100 steps to the left, 20 steps up, then wait 100 milliseconds and then perform a left mouse click: “MX 100; MY -20; WA 100; CL”.
-For a list and detailed explanation of all supported AT-commands see [appendix](https://github.com/asterics/FlipPad/blob/master/Documentation/UserManual/Markdown/FlipPadUserManual.md#supported-macro-commands) or have a look at the [FlipPad Wiki / Github pages](https://github.com/asterics/FlipPad/wiki/at-api).
+For a list and detailed explanation of all supported AT-commands see [appendix](https://github.com/asterics/FLipPad/blob/master/Documentation/UserManual/Markdown/FLipPadUserManual.md#supported-macro-commands).

 ### Using Configuration Slots (Tab SLOTS)

 In the SLOTS tab you can create new slots, delete existing slots, download a single or all slots and upload a file containing a complete configuration with multiple slots.
-After starting the FlipPad Configuration Manager, only one default slot named “mouse” exists.
+After starting the FLipPad Configuration Manager, only one default slot named “mouse” exists.
 When you create a slot using the “CREATE SLOT” button, **the current slot is copied and appended** after the last existing slot.
 Before creating the new slot, assign a name in the corresponding field (“insert name for new slot”) that will help you remember the slot’s purpose:

 <p align="left" width="100%">
     <img width="100%" src="./Bilder/fpk11-en.png">
 </p>

-*Figure 26: FlipPad Configuration Manager: Tab SLOTS*
+*Figure 26: FLipPad Configuration Manager: Tab SLOTS*

 At the top center of the Configuration Manager window (blue box in Figure 26) the current slot is shown and can be changed.
 The settings of the current slot will be stored and remembered when changing to another slot.
 The maximum number of slots is 10.